WillemB2104/WillemB2104.github.io/_pages/research.md

 disorders, and treatment decisions mostly follow general guidelines rather than anything measured in the individual patient.

-My research asks whether measurements of the brain can add something useful:
+My research asks whether measurements of the brain can add something useful.

+Can we sharpen diagnosis, explain why some people develop psychiatric disorders while others do not, and predict which treatment will work for a given patient?
+{: .lead-question}

-**sharpening diagnosis, explaining why some people develop psychiatric disorders while others do not, and predicting which treatment will work for a given patient.** I work across obsessive-compulsive, anxiety and mood disorders, using brain scans from thousands of people, machine learning, and studies that follow the same individuals over many years.
+I work across obsessive-compulsive, anxiety and mood disorders, using brain scans from thousands of people, machine learning, and studies that follow the same individuals over many years.

 Four strands run through this work.